XIQUQIX/Stock-Analysis_Pioneer/README.md

 # Daily Stock Analysis with Golden Cross Detection of KDJ and MACD

 ## Overview
 This project is designed to analyze stock data, identify golden cross patterns, and filter stocks that experienced a MACD month golden cross and the DIF is above 0.

-The analysis outputs an Excel file containing:
+The analysis is outputed in `output` folder.
+Ecah folder includes an Excel file containing:
 - Stock code
 - Stock name
 - Dates of golden crosses in the past week
 - Total number of stocks with golden crosses

-And the related png file for user to load into their stock softwares
+And the related png files for user to load into their stock softwares
 - each picture is grouped by at most 50 stock codes

 The project is implemented in Python and utilizes libraries including `akshare`, `pandas`, `matplot` and `openpyxl`.